josephdburdick/BEWD_NYC_5/README.md

 ###Where Can I Find Additional Practice Labs?

-*	We have a more labs that are not part of the core curriulum.
-If you want some more practice, go to the Ruby & Rails [exercise bank](https://github.com/ga-students/Ruby_Rails_Exercise_Bank.git).
+*	If you want some more practice, beyond the exercises and homework we've given you, go to the Ruby & Rails [exercise bank](https://github.com/ga-students/Ruby_Rails_Exercise_Bank.git).

 ##GRADING